midgen/cashgenUE/README.md

 3. Checkout this repository into your engine or project plugins folder
 4. Add "CashGen", "UnrealFastNoise" to your project Build.cs (required to package project)
 5. Open the project, and add a CGTerrainManager.
-6. On the beginplay event, call the SetupTiles method.
+6. On the beginplay event, call the SetupTerrain method.